Surgery Policies & Patient Information

 If you would like further information please follow the link to the ICB website: Patient Experience and Complaints – NHS Nottingham and Nottinghamshire ICB

-If you are not satisfied with the outcome you can contact the Parliamentary and Health Service Ombudsman (PHSO) on 0345 015 4033.
-More information can be found on website www.ombudsman.org.uk
+You can contact the Parliamentary and Health Service Ombudsman (PHSO) on 0345 015 4033.
+For more information see their website www.ombudsman.org.uk

 Data Protection